Why Minnesota Law Prevents Teen Who Allegedly Assaulted 5-Year-Old Girl At Bus Stop From Going To Jail

 “In the real world, 13-year-olds, 12-year-olds have no appreciation of the reality of the consequences, of the self-control, the susceptibility to peers, all of the kinds of things that every parent knows,” said former University of Minnesota law professor Barry Feld.

 “The reason you have a rule, is because it’s a rule.
-And if you have exceptions, it’s not a rule,” Feld said.MORE NEWS: Investigators Say Missing Pet Monkey Was Stolen In North St. Paul
+And if you have exceptions, it’s not a rule,” Feld said.MORE NEWS: Man, 19, Dies In Hospital Weeks After Being Assaulted, Robbed In Downtown Minneapolis

 “If you change the law every time one case is upsetting, every time one case doesn’t seem right, then you’re going to get a lot of cases that don’t seem right,” Gaertner said.